adamsamad/hello-world/Lab5/readme.md

 ### Executive Summary
+As I've mostly states before in all the other labs, everything I'm learning is new to me and I'm enjoying it a lot so far.
+As for this lab I'm going to be explaing lucid charts, networking, cybersecurity and cryptoraphs.
+I'm mostly looking forward to explaing the newtworking since that's how we use our internet and are able to communicate online.
+Newtworking is alo how we all communicate through the internet and are able to all types of IT jobs.
+Many different ideas and goals are created straight through programing with computers and looking up stuff on Google with the internet.
+So how about we take a look at Lucidchart to see some visuals and then look a little bit into networking.

 #### Lucidchart
 My first look at lucidchart was a bit odd since I didn't quite understand how to use it but after playing around with it I realized it was pretty simple and that it has everything you really need for a flowchart.
 I was looking at templates and trying to understnad what I was suppose to do but then something just clicked and everything just felt easy from there and on.